During my late 20’s and early 30’s I developed what many would call an “insane” habit…

-Forget about forcing a 5 a.m. alarm into your life.
+So right now, I want you to eradicate all of the overly-idealized ideas you have about forcing a 5 a.m. alarm into your life.

 I’ve read hundreds of letters from people that have successfully changed their routines.
-But I’ve also read twice as many comments from people that have failed to make their habit changes stick.
+But I also read twice as many comments from people that have failed to make their habit changes stick.

 The common factor in all of those failed stories was trying to do too much at once.

 Getting up three hours, two hours, an hour, and even thirty minutes earlier than usual is too much.
-I know from personal experience.

 It’ll make you miserable and leave you tired all day.
-Changing your wake-up time so dramatically often requires weeks for proper adaptation.
+Changing your wake-up time so dramatically requires weeks for proper adaptation.

 I distinctly remember the day in 2007 when I woke up in my downtown Toronto condo at 7:35 a.m.
 I rolled over, grabbed my phone, and began checking my email.